mbenningfield1/utilext/utilext/test/README.txt

 functions, like UTILEXT_OMIT_DECIMAL or UTILEXT_OMIT_STRING, then the tests that belong to those types of functions will of course fail, like the dec*.test or the str*.test test files.

+The 'BuildTest' directory contains the test scripts to test the build for every combination of pre-processor symbols.
+That test takes quite a while to run, so it's usually best to wait until final testing before running that test.

 There are 3 database files included in the test folder.
 The 'datetimes.db' database contains random Unix timestamps and Julian day values to test the